Infections that lead to sepsis can occur at any age, but it is more common in infants, older adults and people who have weakened immune systems.

 reduced level of consciousness (somebody responding only to voice or pain)

 high levels of lactic acid in the blood (indicating the body isn’t getting enough oxygen).

 It is very important to give treatment for sepsis as early as possible.
 This is why recognising the symptoms of sepsis and calling for help is so important.

-After sepsis has been recognised there are six things that have to be done within one hour – this is called the ‘Sepsis Six bundle’.
-In healthcare, a ‘bundle’ is a group of interventions which reduce harm (or improve outcomes) when given together as a package.
-If everything in the Sepsis Six is done within an hour (compared with no treatment), the chance of death from sepsis is roughly halved.
+After sepsis has been recognised there are 6 things that have to be done within 1 hour – this is called the 'Sepsis Six' bundle.
+In healthcare, a bundle is a group of interventions that reduce harm (or improve outcomes) when given together as a package.
+If everything in the Sepsis Six bundle is done within an hour (compared with no treatment), the chance of death from sepsis is roughly halved.

 Sepsis is one of the most serious conditions we can see as health professionals and with a mortality rate of 10–20%, we need to recognise it immediately and act fast.

 Because it doesn't fall neatly into one specialty, the extent of the problem hasn't been profiled as clearly as other serious conditions, yet each year it kills more people than lung, breast and bowel cancer combined.

 To address this gap, a group of clinicians at Waikato Hospital have set up Sepsis Trust NZ and adapted the NICE guidelines for New Zealand.
 This page highlights some of the key messages from these documents and viewers should read the full versions for more detail.